You are currently viewing Why Is My Puppy Peeing in the House? Solutions

 • Whining: This means they need to relieve themselves.

-• Pacing: Restless walking is a sign they need a potty break.
+• Pacing: Restless walking is a sign that they need a potty break.

 • Sniffing: Sniffing around the house means they’re looking for a spot to go.